simpleviewinc/flowly/README.md

 });
 ```

-To see the benefits of `flowly` lets look at a simple `async.series`
+To see the benefits of `flowly` lets look at a simple `async.series` example.

 ```js
 var getPosts = function(cb) {